High availability of your data with Apache Kafka on HDInsight

 We recommend using an Azure region that contains three fault domains, and using a replication factor of 3.

 If you must use a region that contains only two fault domains, use a replication factor of 4 to spread the replicas evenly across the two fault domains.

-For an example of creating topics and setting the replication factor, see the Start with Kafka on HDInsight document.
+For an example of creating topics and setting the replication factor, see the Start with Apache Kafka on HDInsight document.

 How to rebalance partition replicas

-Use the Kafka partition rebalance tool to rebalance selected topics.
+Use the Apache Kafka partition rebalance tool to rebalance selected topics.
 This tool must be ran from an SSH session to the head node of your Kafka cluster.